 One of the fastest-growing industries within the United Kingdom is healthcare.
 The brave doctors, nurses, therapists and pharmacists that keep us healthy when needed most should be applauded for their hard work.
-However, the NHS is facing an enormous issue, having huge staff shortages each year.
+However, the NHS is facing an enormous issue - bigger and bigger staff shortages each year.

 Resourcing Your Employees